flocela/PlazaWalkC-/README.md

 ### Spot Records The Box's Move Type

 As a Box moves from one position to the next, the Spots update their Box ids and MoveType attributes.
-All Spots start with a Box of -1 and a MoveType::left (meaning the Spot is empty).
+All Spots start with a Box id of -1 and a MoveType::left (meaning the Spot is empty).
 When a Box steps onto a Spot, the Spot's Box id and MoveType are updated.
 A Spot will only change the MoveType in this logical order: MoveType::left, MoveType::to_arrive, MoveType::arrive, MoveType::to_leave, MoveType::left.
-The states that Spots go through when a Box moves onto and off a Spot are the following:
+The following is an example of 2 Spots, where Box1 arrives at Old Spot and then moves to New Spot.
+Notice during the transition both Spots have the same Box id of 1 at the same time.
 <pre><code>
 Old Spot                            New Spot
 Box -1 with MoveType::left          Box -1 with MoveType::left